 It’s not too uncommon nowadays to hear about cyber attacks affecting businesses, and so you may already be aware of some big names that have been attacked; but do you know how it really affects them financially?

-A good example to show how a cyber attack can financially affect the biggest of companies is a cyber attack on Equifax in 2017.
+A good example to show how a cyber attack can financially affect the biggest of companies is a cyber attack on Equifax

 Equifax, one of the biggest global credit bureaus, had a massive data breach with 13.8 million UK consumers being affected due to data being outsourced to US servers for processing.
 The data stolen included customers’ names, birthdays, phone numbers, login details and even credit card information.